Nicholas-Baldassini/CRL-Mujoco-Docs/docs/source/installation.rst

 The line ``/Users/Username/.pyenv`` will likely be different on your machine.

+#.
+Step 6.
-6. Install and create your virtualenv
+Install and create your virtualenv

 .. code-block:: console